yihong1120/Vitis-AI-YOLOv3-TF2-Quantization-Evaluation/README.md

 4. Name of xmodel output folder (N/n for default folder)

 Then the script will execute the 'quantise.py' script and transfer the quantized model into xmodel, and save the xmodel in the specified folder.

+Finally, it runs the scripts run_eval_fmodel.sh and run_eval_qmodel.sh to evaluate the performance of the full-precision and quantized models, respectively.
+These scripts measure the accuracy of the models on the test dataset and display the results on the command line.

+    bash run_eval_fmodel.sh
+    bash run_eval_qmodel.sh

 ## Results